tamkeen-tms/electron-window-manager/README.md

 **But don't try to use the above code, `Window` isn't available in your app scope**, use `windowManager.createNew/open` instead, and as you can see the arguments are the same in the 3 cases, **check out [windowManager.createNew](#createnew-name-title-url-setuptemplate-setup-showdevtools-) for more info on the arguments**.

 ### `Window.name`
-Stores the widnow name
+Stores the widnow name.

 ### `Window.setup`
-Stores the window setup object
+Stores the window setup object.

 ### `Window.object`
-Stores the `BrowserWindow` instance created
+Stores the `BrowserWindow` instance created.

 ### `Window.set( prop, value )`
 Updates the window setup.
 You can either provide a property-value pair or pass an object to override the current setup.